Ninja-Squad/ninja-squad.github.com/_posts/2016-01-08-new-angular-2-chapter-for-new-year.md

 title: New free chapters on Angular 2
 author: cexbrayat
 tags: ["Angular 2", "ebook"]
-description: "Angular 2 is out in beta, we'll release our ebook in a few days, and here are some new free chapters!"
+description: "Angular 2 is out in beta, we will release our ebook in a few days, and here are some new free chapters!"
 ---

 # Happy new year!